 The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of various aspects of the service including safety and risk, dental care records, X-rays and infection prevention and control.
+These included audits of various aspects of the service including safety and risk and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.

 The dentist and staff who we spoke with showed a commitment to learning and improvement and that they set high standards for treating patients and the general management of the service.
-Learning and improvement was monitored and embedded into the culture of the practice with an annual plan for reviewing and learning.
-Dedicated time was scheduled each week as part of an annual plan for learning and reviewing various aspects of the service including policies, procedures, risk assessments, the outcomes of reviews and feedback from patients.